 - You may return library books from the University of Guelph, University of Waterloo, Wilfrid Laurier University, or interlibrary loan.

 - Please note that the book return bin is not wheelchair accessible.
 Patrons who require assistance can contact email@example.com.

 - You can renew your books online.

 Email of Scanned Material

-Scanning services are available to current U of G students and faculty to support research, teaching, and learning.
+Scanning services are available to current U of G students, faculty and staff.